 One way to ensure that you are choosing the right person to perform your plastic surgery is to pick someone who is board certified.
 A board certified plastic surgeon is much more likely to provide you with the results you want and to ensure your safety throughout the procedure.

-When it comes to picking a board certified plastic surgeon vs cosmetic surgeon, we highly recommend that patients opt for the former.
+When it comes to picking an American board certified plastic surgeon vs cosmetic surgeon, we highly recommend that patients opt for the former.
 And, we are happy to note that all six surgeons at Charlotte Plastic Surgery fall into this category.

 Choosing a Board Certified Plastic Surgeon vs Cosmetic Surgeon

-So, why is it so important to make this distinction between choosing a board certified plastic surgeon vs cosmetic surgeon?
+So, why is it so important to make this distinction between choosing an American board certified plastic surgeon vs cosmetic surgeon?
 There are several crucial areas of distinction.

 Different Levels of Accountability

 One important distinction is that board certified plastic surgeons are accountable to the standards of a recognized medical organization; that’s not necessarily the case with cosmetic surgeons.

 More specifically, plastic surgeons can be certified by the American Board of Medical Specialties and the American Board of Plastic Surgery, two professional organizations that hold their members to a high bar.

 By contrast, cosmetic surgery is not a recognized medical specialty.
 Any doctor (general practitioners, dermatologists, etc.) can describe themselves as cosmetic surgeons, often misleadingly, and without any sense of accountability to a reputable medical organization.

 There are other important distinctions between a board certified plastic surgeon and a cosmetic surgeon, including distinctions in training and ability.